-“We are relieved that South Dakotans’ access to medication abortion remains unchanged for right now,” said Sarah Stoesz, president and CEO of Planned Parenthood North Central States.
+“We are relieved that South Dakotans’ access to medication abortion remains unchanged for right now,” said Sarah Stoesz, president and CEO of Planned Parenthood of North Central States.
 “The rule’s proposed changes to medication abortion are completely unsupported by medicine and would place an immense burden on patients.
 Every person deserves the right to make their own decision about their body and their life.
 Medication abortion is safe and common, and South Dakotans deserve the freedom to make their own decisions about their health.”

 South Dakota already forces patients to wait an unnecessary minimum of 72 hours before an abortion, which requires patients to make two trips to the health center.
 The new proposed rule would mandate an unnecessary third visit for patients seeking a medication abortion — a stipulation that could push access out of reach entirely for some patients.

 In the ruling, the federal district court found that “Planned Parenthood and its patients face irreparable harm” should the request for relief not be granted.